calblueprint/dccentralkitchen/docs/faq.md

 3. Enter the phone number you used to sign up in store
 4. Enter the code sent to you by text message to verify your phone number
 5. Set a password for your account
+6. Log in using your new account information

 Once your account is set up, you can access your account from the Healthy Corners app.
 :::